-The impact of the treatment on unemployment duration is further documented by Table 11 which shows that the treatment has a negative impact on the probability to have exited from unemployment in the last quarter and in the last month before the benefits exhaustion date.20 Hence, the treatment has significant and sizeable lock-in effects: it increases by 6% the share of job seekers working while on claim 3 months after the start of the treatment and raises by 1.5% (Table 11, Panel B col. 1) the probability to remain unemployed the last month before the exhaustion date.
-The lock-in effects are larger for individuals whose potential benefits duration is longer: the treatment increases the probability to be unemployed the last month before the exhaustion date by 2.8% when the potential benefits duration is between 2 and 3 years whereas the effect on the propensity to work while on claim is only slightly higher than for the overall sample (+5.7%).
+The impact of the treatment on the exit rate toward employment is further documented by Table 10 which shows that the treatment has a negative impact on the probability to have exited from unemployment toward employment in the last quarter and in the last month before the initial date of benefits exhaustion.
+Hence, the treatment has significant and sizeable lock-in effects: it increases by 6% the share of job seekers working while on claim about 3 months after the start of the treatment and reduces by 1.5% (Table 10, Panel B col. 1) the probability to have exited unemployment toward regular employment the last month before the initial exhaustion date.
+The lock-in effects are larger for individuals whose potential benefit duration is longer: the treatment increases the probability to be unemployed the last month before the exhaustion date by 2.8% when the potential benefit duration is between 2 and 3 years whereas the effect on the propensity to work while on claim 3 months after the start of the treatment is only slightly higher than for the overall sample (+6.7%).

-The robustness of these results to randomization based inference is presented in Appendix A.3 and in Table B10.
+The robustness of these results to randomization based inference is presented in Appendix A.3 and in Table B4.
 As previously, for the effects of the treatment on the propensity to work while on claim, the p-values obtained with randomization inference tests are very close to the cluster-robust model based p-values.
-Therefore, both conventional and randomized based inference indicate that the treatment had a statistically significant effect on unemployment duration.
+Therefore, both conventional and randomized based inference indicate that the treatment had a statistically significant effect on both the exit from compensated unemployment and the exit toward regular jobs.